Marketers go where their audience is, and most people today are active on social media in some way, shape or form.

 Or you can simply run ads to get people to like your page or to promote an upcoming event.
 The point is: there’s something for every business objective.

-Whilst we have focused mostly on Facebook, you can apply most of these principles to any form of social media marketing, regardless of channel.
-The trick is to treat your social media strategy as a trial and error effort which has to be honed over time.
+While we have focused mostly on Facebook, you can apply most of these principles to any form of social media marketing, regardless of channel.
+The trick is to treat your social media strategy as a trial-and-error effort which has to be honed over time.